Behavior & Limits

 - Replication: Images can be automatically replicated to additional regions via the

 replicationRegionsstack option.
-This ensures Lambda functions in any region can pull images from a nearby ECR endpoint. - Image pull for Lambda functions in other accounts requires explicit repository policy + Lambda execution role permissions.
+This ensures Lambda workers in any region can pull images from a nearby ECR endpoint. - Image pull for Lambda workers in other accounts requires explicit repository policy + Lambda execution role permissions.

 GCP (Artifact Registry)